jacknaaa/GROUP5/README.md

 # GROUP5

-Add the data on file name "marketing_data.csv"
+- Add the data on my branch --> "marketing_data.csv"